 Provide two reference letters.
 Please provide two reference letters on official letterhead that will attest and speak extensively to your community service, volunteering abilities, and leadership potential.

 If your referees would like to send their letters directly to us for privacy reasons, please note that these should be sent to us via email by December 11, 2020.
 Any letters sent after this date will deem your package as “incomplete”, and hence, will not be considered for the scholarship.
-The same references letters can be provided for your academic application given that they meet the requirements.
-However, a strong preference will be given to references that can attest to your leadership skills, commitment to community services and why you are suited for this award.
+The same reference letters can be provided for your academic application given that they meet the requirements.
+However, a strong preference will be given to references that can attest to your leadership skills, commitment to community services, and why you are suited for this award.

 Transcripts: Please attach a legible copy of your (unofficial) transcripts.
 If your transcripts are in a language other than English, note that you will be required to also provide a translation.